Oft-used nickname of MC Hammer, also known as Stanley Kirk Burrell.

 - Parental Abandonment: In "Defeated Graffiti", Gramps states that Jody has no parents.

-- Transformation Trinket / Live Item: The talking shoes that give Hammerman his powers.
+- Transformation Trinket / Live Item: Stanley's talking shoes, that turn their wearer into a superhero with music-based powers.